Loan Guide for Borrowers

 If you are having difficulty making your payments, it is imperative that you contact your loan servicer immediately.
 Not only will a deferment or forbearance relieve your financial stress, it will also protect your credit rating by preventing your loans from entering delinquent or default status (see below).

 A deferment is a period during which payments of principal are postponed.
 Interest may or may not accrue on the subsidized loan (it depends on if the loan was disbursed after July 1, 2012).
-No interest accrues on subsidized loans.
 Interest is charged on unsubsidized loans and may be paid or allowed to accrue and capitalize.

 Borrowers must request the deferment and meet specific eligibility criteria, for which documentation will also be requested.
 Deferments may be granted for cases of unemployment and economic hardship.
 Deferments are typically granted for six or 12 month periods and may not exceed three years in total.